Izaak Huru Doko

-Izaak Huru Doko (also Izaac; 20 November, 1913 – 29 July, 1985) is a Timorese National Hero of Indonesia.
-The title was granted on 3 November 2006.
+Izaak Huru Doko (also Izaac; 20 November 1913 – 29 July 1985) was a Timorese National Hero of Indonesia.
+He received this title on 3 November 2006.

 Biography

-Doko was born in Sabu, Kupang, Timor, on 20 November, 1913.
+Doko was born in Sabu, Kupang, Timor, on 20 November 1913.
 He completed his primary education at Dutch-run schools in Kupang before going to Bandung, West Java, to study at a school for teachers.
 There he met Herman Johannes, with whom he established the organisation Timorsche Jongeren (Young Timorese).
 He also founded political party called "Perserikatan Kebangsaan Timor" in Kupang, with the goal of Indonesian independence.